John Arthur Hughes: Navy Cross citation

 The Navy Cross is presented to John A. Hughes, Lieutenant Colonel, U.S. Marine Corps, for exceptionally meritorious and distinguished service as Battalion Commander, 1st Battalion, 6th Regiment Marines.
 In the operations of his battalion at Belleau Woods from the 10th to the 13th of June, 1918, Lieutenant Colonel Hughes showed himself a gallant, courageous and determined commander of men.

-Inflicting severe losses on the enemy, capturing many prisoners, twenty machine guns, six minnenwerfers and other booty.
-The brilliant success of this battalion was in a great measure due to his coolness in all crises, unfailing good humor and accurate judgment.
-Lieutenant Colonel Hughes led his men superbly under most trying conditions against the most distinguished elements of the German Army, administering to those organizations their first defeat.